SRI 2017 – 2019 Strategic Plan

 - Become the destination meeting for recipients of US (RSDP, AGOS, SMFM, NIH, Burroughs Welcome, WRHR, FIR, ASRM, ACOG, BIRCHW) and international training awards

-Improve the Quality and Scope of the Annual Meeting
+Improve the value of SRI Annual Meetings through Enhanced Quality and Scope of the Annual Meeting

 - Improve the quality of abstracts submitted